precision-medicine-um/real_synthetic_for_CEM/README.md

-# The impact of synthetic images on a deep learning model for detection and classification in contrast-enhanced mammography
+# The impact of synthetic data on a deep learning model for detection and classification in contrast-enhanced mammography

 ## Purpose
 This is the code used to train and validate a deep learning and a handcrafted radiomics model on real and synthetic contrast-enhanced mammography data.
-If you use this code, please refer to our work
+If you use this code, please refer to our work:

-Van Camp, A. et al. The impact of synthetic images on a deep learning model for detection and classification in contrast-enhanced mammography.
+* Van Camp, A. et al. The impact of synthetic data on a deep learning model for detection and classification in contrast-enhanced mammography.
 (2024).
 [Manuscript submitted for publication]
+* Van Camp A. et al., Simulated image-specific microcalcification clusters and associated mass enhancement to enhance training of a deep learning model for cancer detection in contrast-enhanced mammography.
+International Workshop on Breast Imaging (IWBI 2024).
+2024; 1317404. doi:10.1117/12.3026879 [link](https://doi.org/10.1117/12.3026879)

 ## Installation